jacobrec/jebs/README.md

         Tags      []string `json:"tags"`
     }

-## Emails
+### Emails
 Send emails to http://this-blog-server.com:8049/email

     posts.POST("/email, sendEmail) // sends an email

 This uses mailgun to send an email.
-You are required to provide a function to convert the post request to an email
+You are required to provide a function to convert the post request to an email, as well as setup the key and domain in the config file.

+### Images
+This is meant to be a simple image hosting service to use with the blog.
+The blog only can accept images in the form of URL's, so this allows the user to upload images, and get a URL.

+    imgs.GET("/image/view/*", viewHandler) // Returns the image
+    imgs.POST("/image/upload", uploadHandler) // Uploads the image
+    imgs.DELETE("/image/delete/*", deleteHandler) // Deletes the image

+The api is not meant to be used directly, and should likely be used with the default editor it comes with

 ## Setup
 1. Install go